sdiehl/wiwinwlh/tutorial.md

 -- Just 4
 ```

-The next code examples show how to use ``do`` notation within the Maybe monad.
+The next code examples show the use of ``do`` notation within the Maybe monad to
+do addition that might fail.
+Desugared examples are provided as well.

 ~~~~ {.haskell include="src/02-monads/maybe.hs"}
 ~~~~